What are the job opportunities in the USA for foreigners?

 • If you speak a second (or more) language(s), it’s a real plus for the company!

-It was the case for us, Max and I. As my company has its French quarter in Paris, they were looking for someone who was able to communicate both well, in English and French.
+It was the case for Max and me.
+As my company has its French quarter in Paris, they were looking for someone who could communicate well in both English and French.

 • Culture understanding

-If the company has a subsidiary or an office in your home country, much different from the culture of the United States, the company needs someone who can manage with people in your culture, and they need you.
+If the company has a subsidiary or an office in your home country, which is very different from the culture of the United States, the company needs someone who can manage with people in your culture, and they need you.
 They cannot go further without someone like you.

-• If the founder, executive, or manager of the company have the same citizenship as you
+• If the founder, executive, or manager of the company has the same citizenship as you

-It depends on how long these people have stayed in the US, but those are more likable to hire people who fit the most with how they think.
-And they are more than you think… For example, Los Angeles where live around 4 million people.
-Following public records, 37.7% of the Los Angeles residents are Foreign-born population (around 1.5 million) from which: 6.5% (98,029) are from Europe, 29.9% (447,826) from Asia, 1.6% (24,339) from Africa; and 61.6% (924,078) from Latin America.
+It depends on how long these people have stayed in the US, but those are more likely to hire people who fit the most with their thoughts.
+And they are more than you think… For example, Los Angeles has around 4 million people.
+Following public records, 37.7% of the Los Angeles residents are Foreign-born population (around 1.5 million), from which 6.5% (98,029) are from Europe, 29.9% (447,826) are from Asia, 1.6% (24,339) from Africa; and 61.6% (924,078) from Latin America.
 See more here!
 Is that not crazy?
 You can do the same research for other cities like New York City, San Francisco, Miami, etc.

-• Also, if the company has his headquarter in your home country, and has subsidiaries or offices in the United States of America
+• Also, if the company has its headquarters in your home country and has subsidiaries or offices in the United States of America

-It’s quite possible; the policy of the company is to have a percentage of people in your nationality to not forget the source of the company and work in harmony with different mixte points of view.
+It’s quite possible.
+The company’s policy is to have a percentage of people of your nationality so that we do not forget the company’s source and work in harmony with different points of view.

 For example, French people in the USA are famous for luxury, fashion, food, and wine.
-So it’s not unusual that international brands like LVMH or L’Oréal always look for hiring French people in the United States of America at every stage, every position.
-The same thing for French restaurants: to diffuse the authenticity to the clients, they always look to hire a French cook, French waiter, etc.
+So it’s not unusual that international brands like LVMH or L’Oréal always look to hire French people in the United States of America at every stage, every position.
+The same thing applies to French restaurants: to diffuse authenticity to the clients, they always look to hire a French cook, French waiter, etc.

 How is your culture famous in the US?

-In that case, it’s the government or private companies of your country that sends you to the USA to report and/or deal with American representatives in private or public.
+In that case, it’s your country’s government or private companies that send you to the USA to report and/or deal with American representatives in private or public.
 It concerns journalism, military, government diplomacy, research laboratories, universities, international organizations, etc.

 The difficulty of the company to hire in local

-Companies can have a hard time to hire locally because of several effects:
+Companies have a hard time hiring locally because of:

 It concerns companies that suddenly need hundreds of employees to strengthen labor.
 It often happens for seasonal peaks of sales or seasonal works, like winter or summer activities, or during special events.
-Or it can also be in the case the company won a big contract and sold thousands of products.
-In that case, you don’t need to be skilled at all, you will be trained by the company.
+It can also be when the company wins a big contract and sells thousands of products.
+Some companies do not require any experience and/or skills; you’ll be trained.

-It means that the employee can quit the company when he wants, and it can be hard for the company to hire someone else quickly, and keep paying costs for each hiring!
-The median tenure for workers age 25 to 34 is 3.2 years; for employees, age 65 and over is 10.3 years.
-They know that it’s much harder for a foreigner to quit his job and go work for another company, because of the visa.
+Local workers who are U.S. citizens or permanent residents can quit the company when they want, and it can be challenging for the company to hire someone else quickly and keep paying costs for each hiring!
+The median tenure for workers aged 25 to 34 is 3.2 years; for employees aged 65 and over, it is 10.3 years.
+They know it’s much harder for a foreigner to quit and work for another company because of the visa.

-You won’t be flexible as you could be as an American or a Green Cardholder.
-Because you will need to find another company that wants to sponsor your visa, alert your organism, or the USCIS that you want to change employment/employer.
-You are not on your own, and the administrative stuff is challenging and painful each time you want to change your employer.
-Trust me, you don’t want to experiment that a lot, and you don’t want to show your company you have the intention to do that (because it’s an advantage for the employer to hire you).
+You won’t be as flexible as you could be as an American or a Green Cardholder.
+You must find another company that wants to sponsor your visa and alert your organism or the USCIS that you wish to change your employment/employer.
+You are not alone, and the administrative stuff is challenging and painful each time you want to change your employer.
+Trust me, you don’t want to experiment with that a lot, and you don’t want to show your company you intend to do that (because it’s an advantage for the employer to hire you).
 On the other hand, the company can fire you at any time.
 So it’s a significant benefit for them!
-It often attracts small companies with not a high budget.
+It often attracts small companies that do not have a high budget.

-If I have a recognized talent, I’m more than welcome in the US!
+If I have a recognized talent, I’m welcome in the US!

-It depends on the area of work you are, but if you have a recognized talent, the USA will definitely love that!
-They like to have talented people from all over the world to serve and represent the country because you will now represent the country and help raise the general level.
+It depends on your work area, but if you have a recognized talent, the USA will love that!
+They like to have talented people from all over the world serve and represent the country because you will now represent the country and help raise the general level.

-So this case is a bit different because actually, the visa is on you and your talent only.
+So this case is a bit different because the visa is only for you and your talent.
 You will be able to start the visa application without any sponsoring company.
-You will need one, but in the end, and to prove that you are going to use your talent in the USA, the company won’t need to do something in particular.
+You will need one, but in the end, to prove that you will use your talent in the USA, the company won’t need to do something in particular.
 The approach with the company will be completely different, as it is actually for all kinds of visas.

 Job opportunities in my current company